grishanaROCKSTAR/VTUBERSuser/README.md

 # Welcome to README.md!
-This script has been created by grishanya
+This script was created by grishanya

 Script is open-source and free.
 You can use it via .exe file or via Python3 in a console.
 If you want to ask me about this script, or(and) modificate it, please DM grishanya at discord: grishanya1499